 Since what once was a somewhat rare occurrence is now the industry’s standard, we take a look at the way auction houses go about their business when selling works of art privately, as well as discuss the apparent pros and cons of such a practice.

-How Does a Private Auction Work in the Art World?
+How Does a Private Auction Work in the Contemporary Art World?

 Auctioning off a piece of art in a private manner involves an auction house accepting a work on a short-term consignment and, instead of offering it at a standard auction, whether in public or online format, it approaches purchasers discreetly.
 A list of potential buyers is made and a piece is sold to the one the seller prefers.